 - BENCH AND BAR COMMITTEE.
 Co-Chairs Hon.
 Jeffrey Farrell and Drew Gentsch.
 The Bench and Bar committee is composed of lawyers and judges who work together on matters affecting the delivery of legal services in Polk County.
 The committee addresses issues such as facility needs, communication and changes in procedure.
 Annually the committee sponsors a Bar Association luncheon to recognize the efforts of the judges.
 Receptions to celebrate new judges and retirements have also been sponsored by the committee.
 Promoting civility and professionalism through other events and social activities is another important task of the committee so that the positive relationship between the bench and the bar is enhanced.

-- CLE Committee.
-Arranges and conducts two one-day continuing legal education (CLE) conferences that provide PCBA members with 15 hours of free CLE credit in a variety of topics including ethics, real estate, torts, family law, bankruptcy, and social security, just to name a few.
-Kristin Ensign and Mark Godwin, co-chairs.
+- CLE COMMITTEE, Co-Chairs Sean Corpstein and Michael J. Streit.
+The CLE committee arranges and conducts an annual one-day CLE conference that provides Polk County Bar Association members with free CLE credit in a wide variety of legal topics, including ethics, real estate, torts, family law, bankruptcy, social security, and others.

 - FAMILY LAW COMMITTEE.
 Co-Chairs Ashley Tollakson and Donna Miller.
 The Family Law committee consists of Polk County family law attorneys.
 The committee gets together every 4-6 weeks, with the Polk County family law judges, to discuss family law related issues.
 These issues include legislative updates, mediation and collaborative law, PCBA VLP, custody evaluations and what is “happening” on the 4th floor (family law court).
 The committee also tries to assist the judges in establishing administrative procedures and policies.